 The waterfall methodology is synonymous with rigid project management.
 The process itself is predefined by requirements and detailed initial planning.
 The project manager's job is to carefully plan the allocation of all resources to the single timeline so that the sequence of actions is strictly followed to make sure there are no delays or overlaps with tasks on parallel projects.
 Therefore, team roles are assigned strictly, and team members are fully informed.

 The waterfall concept is simple, clear and easy for team members to grasp, but it is also rather rigid.
 It doesn't give much leeway for error.
-It does not allow for reaction to changes made in the preceding stages.
 It makes it impossible to respond to changes made in the preceding stages.
 That prevents the development team from returning to the completed stages, even if those previous stages do need revisiting due to unexpected changes in the whole process.

 The traditional waterfall is built on a standard project management triangle - it is limited by time, cost, and scope.
 Due to thorough planning, the scope is fixed before the project starts, and the required budget and duration are also known.